rayeni/python_rithmic_trading_app/README.md

 python rithmic_trading_app.py 00000000-DEMO password123 NYMEX CLZ4 1 Ironbeam Ironbeam
 ```

-After starting the trading app, you will see a series of **DEBUG** messages indicating that the app is receiving tick data, monitoring PnL and position data, and is executing the strategy placeholder every five minutes.
+After starting the trading app, you will see a series of **INFO** messages indicating that the app is receiving tick data, monitoring PnL and position data, and is executing the strategy placeholder every five minutes.

 ## Stop App